-Retention Standards / Change in Student Status
+Retention Standards and Change in Student Status

-Earning a MPAS Degree is predicated on the faculty's determination that a student is suitable for the practice of medicine in terms of his/her personal professionalism, personal conduct, and academic achievement.
+Earning a MPAS Degree is predicated on the faculty's determination that a student is suitable for the practice of medicine in terms of their professionalism, personal conduct, and academic achievement.
 Grades alone are not sufficient to warrant promotion to the next semester, clinical phase, or graduation.
 The faculty reserves the right to dismiss any student when the student's documented behavior is not in keeping with the standards of the medical profession, or when the student's presence in the PA Program is considered detrimental to the student in question, the other students in the college, or to society in general.

-Leave of Absence: A leave of absence for medical or personal reasons from the PA Program may be granted by the program director.
-Requests for leaves of absence must be made in writing to the program director.
-Such students will be permitted to resume course work upon receipt of documentation that satisfactory resolution of the problem necessitating the leave of absence has occurred.
-Repetition of course work previously and satisfactorily completed prior to the leave of absence will not be required provided resumption in training occurs within one academic year from the date the leave of absence begins.
+Leave of Absence: A leave of absence for medical or personal reasons from the PA Program may be granted by the Program Director.
+Requests for leaves of absence must be made in writing to the Program Director.
+Such students will be permitted to resume course work upon receipt of documentation that the problem necessitating the leave of absence has been satisfactorily resolved.
+Repetition of course work previously and satisfactorily completed prior to the leave of absence will not be required provided resumption in training occurs within one academic year from the date the leave of absence began.

 Withdrawal: Students may voluntarily withdraw from the program in accordance with college policies and procedures.
 (Consult the current Rocky Mountain College Catalog for details.)
-Written notice of intent to withdraw must be provided to the program director prior to initiating the formal college withdrawal process.
+Written notice of intent to withdraw must be provided to the Program Director prior to initiating the formal college withdrawal process.

-Probation: Being placed on probation is a warning to the student that his/her performance is below the minimum requirements of the program.
-During probation, a student must raise his/her grade point average or correct other identified problems to the required minimum standard or risk dismissal from the program.
+Probation: Being placed on probation is a warning to the student that their performance is below the minimum requirements of the program.
+During probation, a student must raise their grade point average or correct other identified problems to the required minimum standard or risk dismissal from the program.